smartcontractkit/external-adapters-js/bootstrap/README.md

 To configure caching these environment variables are available:

 - `REQUEST_COALESCING_ENABLED`: Optional bool, defaults to `true`.
 Set to `false` to disable request coalescing.
-- `REQUEST_COALESCING_GROUP`: Optional string, defaults to UUID of the adapter.
-Set to specific group ID to group the coalescing of requests, for this adapter, with other instances in the same group.
-Applicable only in remote cache scenarios, where multiple adapter instances share the cache.
 - `REQUEST_COALESCING_INTERVAL`: Optional number, defaults to `100`.
 Interval in milliseconds for exponential back-off function.
 - `REQUEST_COALESCING_INTERVAL_MAX`: Optional number, defaults to `1000`.
 Maximum back-off in milliseconds.
 - `REQUEST_COALESCING_INTERVAL_COEFFICIENT`: Optional number, defaults to `2`.
 A coefficient as the base multiplier for exponential back-off interval function.